 Applying or Recertifying for Paratransit Service

 Whether you are applying or recertifying for AAR, you must call Eligibility to schedule an appointment to an assessment center in the borough where you live.
-Eligibility staff is available Monday through Friday, 9 a.m. to 5 p.m. to help you begin the application process.
-Please inform Eligibility staff if you need:
+Appointments are scheduled Monday through Friday, 9 a.m. to 5 p.m.
+When scheduling an appointment, please inform Eligibility staff if you need: